 - I speak fluent Spanish and intermediate Quechua (the first language of the majority of the population of the Southern Andes).

 - I entered the ring as a bullfighter in the Southern Andes on at least four occasions (don’t worry, they do not harm or kill the bulls in the Southern Andes, only “play” with them with the cape – the bullfighters are at greater risk than the bulls).

 - Last Fall, I participated in my first mountain biking event, the Tour of the White Mountains, completing the 35-mile, single-track route.

-My home is in Show Low, Arizona, but I am willing to travel nationally and internationally (particularly to Spanish-speaking countries) to provide workshops and consultation.
+My home is in St. Augustine, Florida, but I am willing to travel nationally and internationally (particularly to Spanish-speaking countries) to provide workshops and consultation.

 It would be my pleasure to help you to achieve happy marriages and contentment in your community.
 Let’s continue the conversation in the manner that suits you best.
 See my contact page for more information.